Red-devilz/VIm_rahul/README.md

-Neovim is based on async execution which results in a powerful text-editor
+Neovim is based on async execution which results in a snappy text-editor

 ## Setup